huenits/pu-ngbrs-m/README.md

 - database
   - by default, mysql is used
-  - local .env sample uses database: laravel7, user: homestead, password: secret
+  - local .env sample uses database: neighbors, user: homestead, password: secret
   - Use SSH tunnel using a capable client like Navicat